racinmat/PHPOgameBot/readme.md

 TODO
 -----
-- when I need return time of flight and the flight does not return yet, maybe create additional flight which is returning and has correctly calculated return time
-	- return of fleet is shown in the panel, I must debug it and see why returns are not shown sometimes
-- fix flight reading.
-Use Xpath instead of css selector to get the correct box
 - when reading espionage report, update the player status (jest in case the non-active user goes active, so I wont attack him)
 - add percentage of speed to send fleet command
 - add resources reading to flight parsing (to add incoming resources to calculation of time to process some command which needs these resources)